-These financial statements have been prepared in accordance with the 2022/23 Government Financial Reporting Manual (FReM) issued by HM Treasury and the Government Resources and Accounts Act 2000.
+These financial statements have been prepared in accordance with the 2022/23 Government Financial Reporting Manual (FReM) and Accounts Direction on page 201 issued by HM Treasury.
 The accounting policies contained in the FReM apply International Financial Reporting Standards (IFRS) as adapted or interpreted for the public sector context.
 Where the FReM permits a choice of accounting policy, the accounting policy which is judged to be most appropriate to the particular circumstances of the Food Standards Agency (FSA) for the purpose of giving a true and fair view has been selected.
 The particular policies adopted by the FSA are described below.
 They have been applied consistently in dealing with items which are considered material to the accounts.